 Curaçao International Film Festival Rotterdam (CIFFR) aims to offer a quality selection of worldwide independent and innovative cinema and visual arts.
 Devoted to offering a platform to and supporting independent filmmaking from around the globe, Curaçao International Film Festival Rotterdam is the essential hub for discovering film talent and catching the highlights of the film festival circuit.

-Submission to the Festival is open to feature films, creative documentaries, and short films.
-Student films (with the exception of post-graduate works) are excluded from submission to the festival.
+Submission to the Festival is open to feature films, creative documentaries, and short films that are made by filmmakers from the Caribbean and produced in the Caribbean region.

 1.4 Entry fee

 The 2020 Curacao International Film Festival Rotterdam will include, but will not be limited to, the following program sections: Main Program, Music Calls, Classics, and Caribbean Highlights.
 Selected films will be placed in the appropriate section by the Festival Program Committee.

 Participation in the 2020 Curaçao International Film Festival Rotterdam implies acceptance of the Rules and Regulations by filmmakers, producers, and their agents.

 As part of the official program the Festival includes the Yellow Robin Award Competition for feature length films and narrative documentary films to promote talented new filmmakers from the Caribbean basin and Latin America.
 For this competition the selection of competing films is made by the Festival Program Committee.

 Eligible for the Yellow Robin Award Competition are first, second or third time directors of a feature length film or narrative documentary, 60 minutes or longer, and made after 1 July 2019.
 The film may not have been screened publicly on Curacao or in the Netherlands.